memgraph/docs/mage/query-modules/python/export-util.md

 <TabItem value="result">

-The local file `export.json` should be similar to the one below, except for the `id` values that depend on the internal database `id` values:
+The `export.json` file should be similar to the one below, except for the `id` values that depend on the internal database `id` values: